What to Pack for a Semester Abroad

 Our Sahara water bottle is excellent for staying cold, regardless of the outside temperature.
 Put an ice cube in there in the morning, there’s a good chance it will still be intact at the end of the day!
 They’re a bit hefty but we’ve managed to cart them around on all of our trips.

-We Recommend: Tiger Corporation Cool Sports Bottle 1.0L
+We Recommend: Tiger Water Bottle 1.5L

 Lightweight Raincoat